the renew project

 The Renew Project is a non-profit.
 All the donated and assembled skateboards will be given for free to those in need.
 Financial donations can be made, and all donations will be 100% used to buy skateboard parts.

-Creator: The Renew Project
+The Renew Project

 The Board-Board: